mviamonte/digital_ocean/README.md

 ### Load balancer
 After the deployment of the `load balancer` some of the droplets weren't on healthy status, however the independent `droplet` was in OK status.
 I haven't investigate it further
 ### Droplet selection (Load Balancer project)
-In order to select some of the deployed droplet (`roplet_ids` argument), I have used the `data "digitalocean_droplets"` resource using the `webserver` key filter tag.
+In order to select some of the deployed droplet (`droplet_ids` argument), I have used the `data "digitalocean_droplets"` resource using the `webserver` key filter tag.
 This should be improved, creating an specific tag for this purpose.
-There is also a way to pass the tags (argument) directly to the `resource "digitalocean_loadbalancer" ` resource
+There is also a way to pass the tags (argument) directly to the `resource "digitalocean_loadbalancer" ` resource.
+[Check here](https://registry.terraform.io/providers/digitalocean/digitalocean/latest/docs/resources/loadbalancer)

 ### Remote state
 This project doesn't use the resource of the remote state, which will improve the use of the data resources.
 However, this was for only illustrative purposes.